 Delta H, or enthalpy change, is the amount of heat released or absorbed during a chemical reaction or phase transition at constant pressure.
 It is an important concept in thermodynamics and chemistry, as it helps predict the energy changes and feasibility of reactions.
 A negative Delta H indicates an exothermic reaction (releases heat), while a positive Delta H indicates an endothermic reaction (absorbs heat).

-1. First, determine the heat capacity (C_p) in Joules per gram per degree Celsius.
+1. Determine the specific heat capacity (Cp) in Joules per gram per degree Celsius (J/(g·°C)).

-3. Next, determine the temperature change (ΔT) in degrees Celsius.
+3. Determine the temperature change (ΔT) in °C (or K for temperature differences).

 6. After inserting the variables and calculating the result, check your answer with the calculator above.